 Where to Find Zoho CRM

-Zoho is a Salesforce alternative that allows you to engage with your contacts on whatever channel works best for them.
+Zoho is a Salesforce alternative that allows you to engage with your contacts on whatever social media channel works best for them.
 Zoho CRM’s customization and extended integration make it a great solution for teams that depend on being able to adapt their sales processes to match the next social media trend.
-Best of all, you can give Zoho CRM a try as long as you would like.
+Visit Zoho CRM to create your free account.

-Best Salesforce Alternative With a la Carte Pricing: Really Simple Systems
+Really Simple Systems: Best Salesforce Alternative With a la Carte Pricing

 Really Simple Systems has three tiers that range from free to $30 per user, per month, as well as email marketing upgrades between $22 and $46 per month.
 With Salesforce, many of these email marketing upgrades like bulk email campaigns are included in their tiered pricing.
 This makes Really Simple Systems ideal for price- and feature-conscious businesses that only want to pay for the things they intend to use regularly.

 Really Simple Systems Pricing

 Really Simple Systems offers a free plan for up to two users, which includes contact management, and a product and pricing book.
-Additional storage or users can be added by upgrading to one of its two paid plans — $14 per user, per month and $30 per user, per month.
+Additional storage or users can be added by upgrading to a paid plan ranging from $14 per user, per month to $30.
 Marketing upgrades cost a flat $22 to $46 per month.